taneltorn/CoverHunterFolkERA/README.md

 The training script's output consists of checkpoint files and embedding vectors, described below in the "Training checkpoint output" section.

+## Production Training

+Once you have tuned your data and your hyperparameters for optimal training results, you may be ready to train a model that knows *all* of your data, without reserving any for validation and test sets.
+You should, however, still have an external testset available with at least unseen perfs, even if the works are represented in the data to learn.
+To launch this kind of training, first prepare the training/covers80/hparams_prod.yaml file (using covers80 as our example dataset), and then use:
+`python -m tools.train_prod training/covers80/ --runid='test of production training'

+This script uses stratified K-fold cross validation to dynamically generate validation sets from your dataset so that the model is exposed to all works and perfs equally.
+It concludes with one final training run on the entire dataset in which the dataset you specify in `test_path` serves as the validation dataset (for early stopping purposes).

 ## Evaluation

 This script evaluates your trained model by providing mAP and MR1 metrics and an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).